-When I was 13 or 14, about 56 years ago, my next door neighbor and classmate, Lynn exposed me to photography.
+When I was 13 or 14, almost 60 years ago, my next door neighbor and classmate, Lynn exposed me to photography.
 He had a tool shed attached to the back of his garage that he turned into a little darkroom.
 It was just across the alley from my house.

 Lynn had a full darkroom in there including development trays, safety lights, tongs, Dectol and an enlarger with a stock of black and white paper.